 Behind the Everest and Annapurna regions, Langtang rates as the third most well-known trekking spot in Nepal.
-Still, there are few trekkers and climbers visit this region.
+Still, there are few trekkers and climbers visiting this region.
 Yala Peak (5,732 meters / 18,806 feet) is especially underrated.
 Cling to the nearly vertical wall that leads to the Yala Peak summit.
 With your adrenaline pumping, look at the glacial valley below you.
 It is a most magnificent sight.

 Relative to most of Nepal’s climbing peaks, the Yala Peak is not exceptionally high.
 However, it is a bit of a technical climb.
 You should have some mountaineering experience under your belt before attempting this.
 If you do, we will have no problem reaching the summit together as a team.